ABOUT EL CASAL’S RESPONSE TO THE CORONAVIRUS

 Monitoring sources of information on COVID-19

-The evolving situation in Spain and preventive measures
+The situation in Spain and preventive measures

-Tuition adjustments and payment deadline
+Tuition payment deadline and refunds

 Travel, student support and the El Casal program